🔒

 3 questions

-Is DaVinci Resolve free to use professionally?
+Is DaVinci Resolve really free with no watermarks?

 Expert Verdict